QuentinRa/blog.quentinra.dev/info/ocaml/advanced/modules.md

 </div>
 </div>

 **Unfortunately**, this code is not very good.
-The one using my interface know that I'm using lists, so I would not be able to change it.
+The one using my interface knows that I'm using lists, so I would not be able to change it.
 Here is a more generic version.

 <ul class="nav nav-tabs">
     <li class="nav-item">